projectcalico/calico/docs/cni/kubernetes/Policy.md

 - not be accessible by the compute hosts in your cluster unless specifically allowed using an annotation.

 ## Enabling annotation-based policy
-To enable annotation-based policy, add the `policy` section to your CNI network config file as shown - you will need to make this change on each Kubernetes node in your cluster.
+To enable annotation-based policy, add the `policy` section to your CNI network config file as shown - you will need to make this change on each Kubernetes worker node in your cluster (any node that allows scheduling of pods).
 The CNI network configuration file can usually be found in the `/etc/cni/net.d/` directory.
 ```
 $ cat /etc/cni/net.d/10-calico.conf
 {